-- a) The demand function for factor x in a purely competitive market is given by the formula $p_x = MFC$, where p_x is the factor price. - b) Pure economic rent constitutes remuneration of a factor, whenever demand for the latter is perfectly inelastic. - c) If capital and labor are the only factors of production, increasing the amount of capital used in production results in an increase of the marginal product of labor, provided that capital and labor are substitutes.
+- a) The demand function for factor x in a purely competitive market is given by the formula $p_x = MFC$, where p_x is the factor price and MFC the marginal factor price. - b) Pure economic rent constitutes remuneration of a factor, whenever demand for the latter is perfectly inelastic. - c) If capital and labor are the only factors of production, increasing the amount of capital used in production results in an increase of the marginal product of labor, provided that capital and labor are substitutes.